 4.4 Responsibilities

-INOKS has formally appointed three permanent assignees for impact management: one impact analyst, and two impact managers delegated from Senior Management.
+INOKS has formally appointed an Impact and ESG team, formed by Impact and ESG specialists, delegated from Senior Management.
 Other non-permanent roles are assigned to other staff.
 The responsibilities with the INOKS team are further described below.